It is defined as bulges protruding from a surface.

 Treatment options should be discussed with a healthcare team.
-The following are the basic treatment modalities used in the treatment of breast cancer.
+The following are the primary treatment modalities used in treating breast cancer.

 Most women with breast cancer will require surgery.
 Generally speaking, surgical therapies for breast cancer can be divided into breast-conserving surgery and mastectomy.